arnavgupta03/quick-role-play/README.md

 ## Greedy's Robots and the Code of Destiny

-A dystopian, sci-fi campaign with a branching story that has 6 different endings and two possible trophys you can win!
+A dystopian, sci-fi campaign with a branching story that has 6 different endings and two possible trophies you can win!